mdcao/japsa/docs/source/tools/jsa.np.f5reader.rst

 Synopsis
 ~~~~~~~~

-*jsa.np.f5reader*: Extract Oxford Nanopore sequencing data from FAST5 files,
-perform an initial analysis of the date and stream them to realtime analysis
+*jsa.np.f5reader*:Extract Oxford Nanopore sequencing data from FAST5 files, perform an initial analysis of the date and stream them to realtime analysis pipelines
-pipelines

 ~~~~~
 Usage